-If you are a hermit, may I suggest tent camping on the wilderness trails where no one can find you, or the individual lodges where you can barricade the doors, even in broad daylight.
+If you are a hermit, may I suggest tent camping on the wilderness trails where no one will find you, - the famed Applachian Trail begins not far from here - or the individual lodges where you can barricade the doors, even in broad daylight.
 Otherwise, be prepared for people who stop and talk to you about everything from your camper, your tow vehicle, or even just chat about your dogs.

-After having descended the 425 steps from the top of the Amicalola falls overlook to the catwalk that crossed the water far below the upper falls, and slowly, after drinking a lot of water, climbed slowly back to the top, we met Alberto, Antonio, Elizabeth and Maria in the upper parking lot.
+After drinking two bottles of water, we climbed leisurely back to the top where we met Alberto, Antonio, Elizabeth and Maria in the upper parking lot.
 I simply stopped to talk to the owners of a Chevy van that caught my eye and found out they, too, were from Miami.

 So, Miami has come to vacation at the end of civilization, the paved part of it at any rate, at the very beginning of the Appalachian Trail.
 I have no idea where the Parisians go in August, but trust me, I know where to find the Miamians!
 The stricken girl on the cat walk may have been another.
 It wouldn't surprise me in the least.